Agentic Memory

 Graph Upsert

-Claims are written to the graph database (nodes/edges).
-Raw text and facts are embedded into a vector index asynchronously.
+Claims are written to Ladybug (hosted) or a legacy graph store (self-hosted).
+Raw text and facts are embedded into a vector index asynchronously; temporal validity is mirrored in SpacetimeDB on hosted prod.

 Beyond Pure Vector Search